Star Wars: Maul – Shadow Lord: Marketing

 A trailer for the series was shown to attendees at Star Wars Celebration Japan's Lucasfilm Animation 20th anniversary panel in April 2025.
 Jordan King of Empire praised the animation as "gorgeously rendered", positively comparing it to the final season of The Clone Wars and The Bad Batch.
 Sarah El-Mahmoud at CinemaBlend felt the animation quality was "quite a few steps forward" from those series, and said the response to the trailer from attendees was "the most I've seen Star Wars fans lose their minds" during Celebration Japan.
 The appearance of Maul's apprentice led to speculation that she is the character Darth Talon from the Expanded Universe comic book series Star Wars: Legacy (2006–2010) by John Ostrander and Jan Duursema.
 Total Films Anthony McGlynn felt it was unlikely that Lucasfilm would introduce a Twi'lek apprentice for Maul who was not Talon.

+The first public teaser trailer was released online in January 2026, alongside a poster and key details about the series.
+King praised the animation, the design of Janix, and the dialogue heard in the teaser, saying "it's all deliciously brooding and distinctly Maulian stuff".
+Vanessa Armstrong at Reactor described the teaser as "dramatic, dark, and compellingly watchable", while Aimee Hart at Polygon said it was a triumphant return for Maul.
+Commentators again discussed the potential for Devon to actually be Darth Talon.

 Release

-Star Wars: Maul – Shadow Lord is scheduled to premiere on the streaming service Disney+ in 2026.
+Star Wars: Maul – Shadow Lord premiered on the streaming service Disney+ on April 6, 2026.
+It consists of 10 episodes.
+Two episodes were released each week until Star Wars Day on May 4.
+The second season is set to premiere in 2027.

+Reception

+Viewership

+Star Wars: Maul – Shadow Lord debuted at No. 1 on the global Disney+ streaming charts.
+It remained among the platform's Top 10 titles throughout its first-season run.
+During its premiere week of streaming, the series amassed 4.1 million global views.
+Luminate, which measures streaming performance in the United States using viewership data, audience engagement metrics, and content reach across multiple platforms, reported that Star Wars: Maul – Shadow Lord generated 4.3 million views and was streamed for 1.1 billion minutes during the first half of 2026.

+Critical response

+The review aggregator website Rotten Tomatoes reported that 98% of 50 critics reviews were positive and the average rating for the first season was 7.80 out of 10.
+The website's critical consensus reads: "An inspired look into the depths of an iconic character, Maul once again proves that through kinetic, vibrant, and engaging animation the Star Wars saga can continue in masterful spades."
+Metacritic, which uses a weighted average, assigned the season a score of 75 out of 100, based on 10 critics, indicating "generally favorable" reviews.